-With its ability to flip between a laptop and a tablet, it features a robust and versatile design that is incredibly lightweight and portable (2.6 lbs, easily slipping into your backpack.
+With its ability to flip between a laptop and a tablet, it features a robust and versatile design that is incredibly lightweight and portable (2.6 lbs, quickly slipping into your backpack.

 It has an incredibly long battery life of around 10 hours, meaning you won’t need to do a mid-day recharge run between your lectures.

-The FHD IPS display has a clear and crisp image quality, and as was mentioned in the VivoBook F510UA-AH51 review, IPS is superior to lowly TN panels.
+The FHD IPS display has a clear and crisp image quality, and as was mentioned in the VivoBook F510UA-AH51 review, IPS are superior to lowly TN panels.